 Turtle Park is located in a rural area of town, bordered by a mature woodlot that transitions into a natural wetland.
-The playground is well-suited for young children, and features minimal park amenities, including a bench and picnic table.
-Site observations suggest that residents use the wooded lot to connect to neighbouring areas through informal trails.
-A roadside ditch acts as a barrier to park access, particularly during wet conditions, forcing visitors to walk through standing water to reach the park.
+The playground is well-suited for young children.
+This park is located in an underserved area, and would benefit from the addition of amenities to provide more recreation choices for the community.
+The Town should consult with the community on improvements/additions to the park.
+Site observations suggest that residents use the wooded lot to connect to neighbouring areas through informal trails, and there is is some concern over snowmobile use.